-Declaration from the chemical manufacturer that the requirement is fulfilled.

-- For exempted non-disperse dyes: Declaration that non-dusting formulations of these are used or that automatic dosing is used. - Routine for the use of personal protective equipment when manually handling dusty colours or a description of technical measures.
+- Declaration from the chemical manufacturer that the requirement is fulfilled.
+Appendix 17 can be used. - For exempted non-disperse dyes: Declaration that non-dusting formulations of these are used or that automatic dosing is used. - Routine for the use of personal protective equipment when manually handling dusty colours or a description of technical measures.